By Staff Reporter (2 mins read)

 Below is a step-by-step guide on how to appeal through myNSFAS student portal.

-Feature image by Gaby Ndongo.
+Feature image courtesy to Gaby Ndongo.